phillipsharring/gameoflife/README.md

 $ gulp --silent
 ```

-Feedback invited.
+## Feedback

+I did this as an exercise in OOP, phpspec, and programming in general.
+Feedback is invited.
 Send any to philsown at gmail.
 Thanks.